On April 27, 2018, at 6.30 pm, welcome to the lecture by Dr. Przemysław Strożek "Marinetti in Lviv, or What Happened on March, 11-12, 1933."

 The lecture is part of the program "Culture (without) Spaces: On Avant-Garde Heritages in Lviv" running in Lviv on April 27 to 29, 2018.
 The program is organized in cooperation with the Adam Mickiewicz Institute and supported by Lviv City Council.

 Illustration: The first show of the performance "The Captives" based on the play by Filippo Tommaso Marinetti in Lviv Grand Theater (today – Solomiya Krushelnytska Theater of Opera and Ballet) took place on March, 11, 1933, attended by the playwright.
-(From the Archives of the Theatre Institute in Warsaw).
+(From The Collections of Theatre Museum in Warsaw).